 powershell in the address bar and press Enter.

-Method 2: Open PowerShell or CMD in the Current folder from File Menu (Windows 10 only)
+Method 2: Open PowerShell or CMD in the Current folder from the File Menu (Windows 10 only)

 The second trick uses Windows Explorer’s menu.
 Click on File from the menu bar and hover over Open Windows PowerShell.
 Then select Open Windows PowerShell or Open Windows PowerShell as administrator.
 This will open PowerShell in the current folder.

 After opening PowerShell, you can type

-cmd and press Enter to start Command Prompt in the current location.
+cmd and press Enter to start the Command Prompt in the current location.
 Since Windows 11 doesn’t have the File menu, so, you can’t use this method in Windows 11.

 SEE ALSO: 10 Cool Command Prompt Tricks for You.

 Method 3: Start PowerShell and CMD from Right-click Context Menu (Windows 10 and 11)

 Simply press & hold the Shift key and right-click in the blank space.
 Then select “Open PowerShell window here” from the context menu.
 This will open PowerShell at the current path.